go101/go101/pages/generics/777-operations-on-values-of-type-parameter-types.md

 A type parameter has wave-particle duality.
 For some situations, it acts as the types in its type set.
 For some other situations, it acts as a distinct type.
+More specifically, a type parameter acts as a distince type (which doesn't share underlying type with any other types) when it is used as a component of a composite type.

 ## A call to the predeclared `new` or `cap` function has not extra requirements for its argument